Partners & networks

 As a result of the university’s close and long-standing ties with a large number of foreign universities and participation in international networks, the internationalisation of teaching and research is continually growing and strengthening.
 Paris 1 Panthéon-Sorbonne strives to provide researchers and students with unique opportunities to interact with a broad and global network of partners.

-Université Paris 1 Panthéon-Sorbonne has nearly 410 partner institutions in more than 80 countries, covering all five continents.
+Université Paris 1 Panthéon-Sorbonne has over 320 partner institutions in 75 countries, covering all five continents.
 The aim of this cooperation is to implement the mobility of students, professors and administrative staff members, or joint research, and thus contribute to the internationalisation of the university.

-In addition to its international partners throughout the world, Paris 1 Panthéon-Sorbonne is actively involved in a large number of networks and associations, both at European and global level.
+In addition to its international partners throughout the world, Paris 1 Panthéon-Sorbonne is actively involved in a large number of networks, programmes and associations, both at European and global level.
 These international networks give the university the opportunity to enrich its partnerships and develop new projects.

 Université Paris 1 Panthéon-Sorbonne has strong European links and has been involved in the Erasmus+ programme since its launch.
 It is active in many European projects co-funded by the Erasmus+ programme of the European Union, including a project to build a European university of the future, called Una Europa.

 Europe is a major strategic axis of our internationalisation policy.
 Improving the quality of higher education and strengthening its European connections are major challenges for Université Paris 1 Panthéon-Sorbonne.
 That is the reason why it is involved in mobility projects (Intra-European mobility, International Credit Mobility, Erasmus Mundus) and cooperation projects in the field of innovation and exchange of good practices (strategic partnerships, knowledge alliances, capacity building) and support for policy reform.